+I graduated from Kansas State University in 2011 with a degree in English.
 My favorite literature classes in college were over Chaucer, Spenser, Milton, and Shakespeare.
 I loved reading texts in Old and Middle English.
 K-State also houses an awesome children's lit program, and I studied Harry Potter and C.S.
 Lewis for college credit.
 It.
 Was.
 Awesome.

 I had an absolutely awesome gig as an International Admissions Specialist at my alma matter, Kansas State University.
 This was unfortunately was cut short by the birth of my son.
-I left my dream job to stay home with him.
+I left my job to stay home with him.
 It was simultaneously one of the most difficult and easy decisions I have ever made.